For alternative ways, advanced options and automation see further sections.

 If you prefer controlling application using keyboard, you will probably find Commander interface useful.

 First select the remote files or directories you want to download.
 With Commander interface make sure that remote panel is still active.
-Then use File(s) > Download (File(s) > Copy in the versions prior to the latest beta release) or corresponding keyboard shortcut.
+Then use File(s) > Download or corresponding keyboard shortcut.

 Before the upload actually starts, the transfer options dialog will show.
 There you will have a chance to change the transfer options or the target directory.
 The target directory is by default the current local directory with Commander interface and the last used local directory with Explorer interface.
 You can avoid the dialog being shown in preferences.
 In such case you can change the transfer options by selecting preset on Transfer Settings toolbar.

-If you use File(s) > Download and Delete (or corresponding keyboard shortcut), the files will be moved to local directory (i.e. transferred and deleted from remote directory).
+If you use File(s) > Download > Download and Delete (or corresponding keyboard shortcut), the files will be moved to local directory (i.e. transferred and deleted from remote directory).

-WinSCP can be registered to handle SFTP and SCP Protocols URL Addresses.
-When it is, you can type in file URL to your favourite web browser or Window’s Start > Run box or even include the file URL to some web page.
+WinSCP can be registered to handle protocol URL Addresses.
+When it is, you can type in file URL to your favorite web browser or Window’s Start > Run box or even include the file URL to some web page.
 WinSCP will handle the URL and offers you to download the file.
 For supported URL format see command-line options.

 By default the download starts on foreground, blocking the WinSCP window until it finishes.
 Learn how to schedule the background transfer.

 While WinSCP cannot browse UNC paths (network shares) in local panel of Commander interface, it can download files therein.
 You can drag the files to Windows Explorer or another application, you can use UNC paths in scripting, you can type target UNC path manually, or use any other mean of downloading as described on this page.